shuzhao-li-lab/asari/README.md

 Parameters
 ==========
-Only one parameter in asari requires real attention, i.e., precision ppm is set at 5 by default.
+Only one parameter in asari requires real attention, i.e., m/z precision is set at 5 ppm by default.
 Most modern instruments are fine with 5 ppm, but one may want to change if needed.

 Default ionization mode is `pos`.
 Change to `neg` if needed, by specifying `--mode neg` in command line.

 Users can supply a custom parameter file `xyz.yaml`, via `--parameters xyz.yaml` in command line.
 A template YAML file can be found at `doc/parameters.yaml`.

 When the above methods overlap, command line arguments take priority.
 That is, commandline overwrites `xyz.yaml`, which overwrites default asari parameters in `defaul_parameters.py`.